masabai/aws_weather_firehose_etl/README.md

 ![CloudWatch Producer Logs](screenshots/cloud_watch_petaluma.png)

-**Processing**: AWS Lambda (Event-Driven) is triggered by S3 raw/ uploads to validate data and prevent recursive loops through strict prefix filtering and application-level execution gating.
+**Processing**: AWS Lambda is triggered by S3 `ObjectCreated` events in the `raw/` prefix to perform automated data validation.
+It inspects each record for required weather and health fields, filters out malformed or incomplete entries, and routes clean data to the `silver/` zone while sending errors to a `quarantine/` zone for investigation.
+Strict prefix filtering and application-level execution gating prevent recursive loops when writing back to S3.
+This design ensures only high-quality, analytics-ready data is available for downstream processing with Athena, QuickSight, or other tools.

 ![Lambda Trigger Screenshot](https://raw.githubusercontent.com/masabai/aws_weather_firehose_etl/main/screenshots/weather_lambda_trigger_s3.png)